Arduino-IRremote/Arduino-IRremote/README.md

 ## Problems with Neopixels, FastLed etc.
 IRremote will not work right when you use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 &micro;s).<br/>
-Whether you use the Adafruit Neopixel library, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 &micro;s.
+Whether you use the Adafruit Neopixel library, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 &micro;s.<br/>
-In turn, this stops the IR interrupt handler from running when it needs to.
-See also this [video](https://www.youtube.com/watch?v=62-nEJtm070).
+In turn, this stops the IR interrupt handler from sampling the IR signal.

+Each WS2812 LED requires 30 &micro;s at **800 kHz**, an **8 pixel** strip requires 240 &micro;s and therefore **skips 4 samples** of the IR signal, which is sampled each 50 &micro;s. <br/>
+For example, the standard timing for the NEC protocol is 560 &micro;s or 11 samples.
+However, with a loss of four samples, however, we **exceed the accepted 25 %** decoding deviation threshold.

 One **workaround** is to wait for the IR receiver to be idle before you send the Neopixel data with `if (IrReceiver.isIdle()) { strip.show();}`.<br/>
-This **prevents at least breaking a running IR transmission** and -depending of the update rate of the Neopixel- may work quite well.<br/>
+This **prevents a running IR transmission from beeing broken**, and depending on the update rate of the Neopixel, it may work quite well.<br/>
-There are some other solutions to this on more powerful processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
+There are some other solutions to this on **more powerful CPU's**, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)

 ## Does not work/compile with another library